stuartZhang/eslint-plugin-stzhang/README.md

-# eslint-plugin-minxing
+# eslint-plugin-stzhang2
-A group of ESLint plugin and presets for the minxing company.
+A group of ESLint plugin and presets for the stzhang2 company.
 # Setup
 1. Global tools
     1. `npm install -g yo`